UnifiedPush/android-connector-ui/README.md

 Documentation available at <https://unifiedpush.org>

-v1.x.x requires minSdk > 16
+v1.0.x requires minSdk > 16

-v2.x.x requires minSdk > 21 and uses androidx library
+v1.1.x requires minSdk > 21 and uses a more recent version of appcompat

 ## Usage